Meet our team

 Emma completed her training at City University in 2002 and has over 15 years of post qualification experience as a practicing Counselling Psychologist in both the NHS and private sector.
 Her experience has been working with adults in primary care settings and outpatient clinics.

-Emma is highly skilled at utilising evidence-based therapeutic approaches, including Cognitive Behavioural Therapy (CBT), Eye Movement Desensitisation and Reprocessing (EMDR) and Mindfulness Based Cognitive Therapy (MBCT).
+Emma is highly skilled at utilising evidence-based therapeutic approaches, including Cognitive Behavioural Therapy (CBT) and Mindfulness Based Cognitive Therapy (MBCT).
 Emma believes that building a collaborative working relationship is key to therapeutic change.

 As well as working privately at Fernwood Clinic, Emma currently works at South West London and St George’s Mental Health Trust.
 She is a qualified teacher in Mindfulness Based Cognitive Therapy.